datafold-dev/datafold/doc/source/intro.rst

 systems, or merely serve as an equation-free surrogate by providing fast, albeit approximate, responses for unseen data.

-However, expanding datasets also create challanges throughout the entire analysis workflow from processing, extracting, to interpreting data.
+However, expanding datasets also create challenges throughout the entire analysis workflow from processing, extracting, to interpreting data.
 On the other hand, new data often does not provide completely new and uncorrelated information to existing data.
 One way to handle this